 And, for some reason, it stuck.

-Note, however, that Chinese migrant workers – indentured – begun to arrive in Jamaica in 1854 and Hook was born in the late 1860s, making it possible that he was in fact, mixed race.
+Note, however, that Chinese migrant workers – indentured – begun to arrive in Jamaica in 1854 and Hook was born in, or around, 1862, making it possible that he was in fact, mixed race.

 On Friday 6th January 1888, The Sporting Life published an article advertising Ching’s forthcoming appearance at the Sebright Music Hall – which survives as the Sebright Arms on Coate Street off Hackney Road.
 It was a cracking week for boxing, particularly if you were Welsh, with John L. Sullivan visiting the UK, fighting Jack Ashton at a packed out Cardiff Philharmonic Hall while Jake Kilrain and Charley Mitchell still allegedly managed to attract a capacity crowd at the same time to the nearby Cardiff Circus.

 Hook was set for six nights of exhibition boxing with Sam Baxter “the 9 stone 4lb champion of the world”, both booked by proprietor Mr George E. Belmont as guaranteed crowd pleasers.
 In an advertorial we get an exciting clue: Baxter would be fighting “Hezekiah Moscow, better known as Ching Ghook.”

 Hezekiah Moscow!
 In a world of Jems, Jacks, Johns, Charlies and Toms, THERE is a name that should be easy to trace.
 Yet official records show only three entries: an 1890 marriage in Whitechapel, an 1891 census listing, and a school enrolment document for a four-year-old daughter.
 We will explore all of those when we get to Part II of Hook’s story in the coming weeks.